hdShang/arxiv-daily/docs/cs-RO/2025-08-16/papers/250811884v1-from-screen-to-stage-kid-cosmo-a-life-like-torque-controlled-humanoi.md

 ---
 layout: default
-title: From Screen to Stage: Kid Cosmo, A Life-Like, Torque-Controlled Humanoid for Entertainment Robotics
+title: "From Screen to Stage: Kid Cosmo, A Life-Like, Torque-Controlled Humanoid for Entertainment Robotics"
 ---

 # From Screen to Stage: Kid Cosmo, A Life-Like, Torque-Controlled Humanoid for Entertainment Robotics